AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/approve-unapprove-a-revenue-model.md

    ![](assets/image2015-4-28-14-3a6-3a49.png)

-Your model is now live!&nbsp;
+Your model is now live!

 ## Unapprove {#unapprove}